 Bill Hale, Vice President of Engineering

-Kevin Mooney, Vice President of Programs and Supply Chain Management
+Kevin Mooney, Vice President of Supply Chain and Ships Management

-Kevin Mooney became vice president of Programs and Supply Chain Management for General Dynamics NASSCO in January 2016.
-In his Programs role, he oversees Strategic Planning, Business Development, and new construction Program Management.
-In his Supply Chain Management role, he is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics and warehousing activities.
+Kevin Mooney became vice president of Supply Chain and Ships Management for General Dynamics NASSCO in January 2016.
+He is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics, warehousing and ship management activities.
 He had previously served as NASSCO’s vice president of Operations since November 2013.